adamz799/Learning-Reinforcement-Learning/FA/readme.md

-DQN is implemented in [this repo](https://github.com/adamz799/DeepLearningFlappyBird/)
+DQN and Double-DQN are implemented in [this repo](https://github.com/adamz799/DeepLearningFlappyBird/)